Depression

 Depression is a mental health condition that is very distinct from feeling blue.
 It can contain a cocktail of emotions: anger, fear, despair, guilt, apathy, grief and more.
 Depression can affect our lives in many ways.
 It can affect how we think and behave; it can affect our body functions; it can significantly affect our health and happiness.

-What we’ve learnt over our 25 years of helping and healing clients with depression is that it that can present itself differently in different people and it’s nearly always a result of multiple causes.
+Depression can present itself differently in different people and it’s nearly always a result of multiple causes.
 A one-size-fits all approach is inappropriate; it’s important to recognise and work with every factor that may have caused it.

 At least 1 in 10 people experience depression at some stage in their lives.
-If you are struggling with depression know that you are not alone and that we can help you.
+If you are struggling know that you are not alone and that we can help you.
 By recognising the symptoms, you can take the first step towards a healthier, happier life.

-Anxiety and depression are not the same, although they can be experienced at the same time.
+Anxiety and depression are not the same, though they can be experienced at the same time.
 If you are experiencing five or more of these symptoms for two weeks or longer, you could be dealing with depression*

 - Persistently sad, gloomy and prone to crying spells